 Plan Description.
 The City offers post-employment benefits (OPEB) options for Medical and prescription drug insurance to qualifying retirees and their dependents.
 Coverage is provided through self-insurance that collectively operates as a substantive single employer defined benefit plan.
 A substantive plan is one in which the plan terms are understood by the employer and the plan members.
 This understanding is based on communication between the employer and the plan member and historical pattern of practice with regard to the sharing of benefit costs.
 Qualifying retirees are those employees who are eligible for immediate disability or retirement benefits under the Oklahoma Police Pension and Retirement System, Oklahoma Firefighter's Pension and Retirement System, or the City of Moore Retirement Plan.
 Retirees may continue coverage with the City by paying the determined rate.
 Coverage is available for each of the lifetimes of retirees and their spouses.
 Authority to establish and amend benefit provisions rest with the City Council.
-Retirees may continue coverage with the City as assessed by the self-insurance fund.
+Retirees may continue coverage with the City by paying the determined rate.
+Benefits are paid from general operating assets of the City as assessed by the self-insurance fund.
 The plan does not issue separate financial statements.